prswb/prswb/README.md

 $ git push heroku master
 ```

+### Post push deployment

 After a push, Heroku will load the packages defined in the `requirements.txt` file.
 This file also contains packages for `postgres` and `gunicorn`.

 At the end of the process, the `Procfile` will be used by Heroku to start the server.